-INSTRUMENTAL MUSIC COURSE TITLE COURSE CODE COURSE CREDIT BY SEMESTER COURSE INFO PREREQUISITES Band, Beginning A/B ART2092 A/B 0.5 FA Band, Advanced A/B ART2095 A/B 0.5 FA MS Band 3, Beginning Band A/B, based on an audition, experience in previous ensembles and instrumentation needs.
-Band, Concert A/B ART2093 A/B 0.5 FA MS Band 3, Advanced Band A/B, based on an audition, experience in previous ensembles and instrumentation needs.
-Band, Symphonic A/B ART2094 A/B 0.5 FA CM (AL) Concert Band A/B, based on an audition, experience in previous ensembles and instrumentation needs.
-Orchestra, Beginning A/B ART2096 A/B 0.5 FA Orchestra, Advanced A/B ART2098 A/B 0.5 FA MS Orchestra 3, Beginning Orchestra A/B, based on an audition, experience in previous ensembles and instrumentation needs.
-Orchestra, Concert A/B ART2097 A/B 0.5 FA MS Orchestra 3, Advanced Orchestra A/B, based on an audition, experience in previous ensembles and instrumentation needs.
-Orchestra, Symphonic A/B ART2099 A/B 0.5 FA CM (AL) Concert Orchestra A/B, based on an audition, experience in previous ensembles and instrumentation needs.
+INSTRUMENTAL MUSIC COURSE TITLE COURSE CODE COURSE CREDIT BY SEMESTER COURSE INFO PREREQUISITES Band, Beginning A/B ART2092 A/B 0.5 FA Band, Advanced A/B ART2095 A/B 0.5 FA MS Band 3 OR Beginning Band A/B OR based on an audition, experience in previous ensembles and instrumentation needs, OR permission of instructor based on audition.
+Band, Concert A/B ART2093 A/B 0.5 FA MS Band 3 OR Advanced Band A/B OR based on an audition, experience in previous ensembles and instrumentation needs, OR permission of instructor based on audition.
+Band, Symphonic A/B ART2094 A/B 0.5 FA CM (AL) Concert Band A/B OR based on an audition, experience in previous ensembles and instrumentation needs, OR permission of instructor based on audition.
+Orchestra, Beginning A/B ART2096 A/B 0.5 FA Orchestra, Advanced A/B ART2098 A/B 0.5 FA MS Orchestra 3 OR Beginning Orchestra A/B OR based on an audition, experience in previous ensembles and instrumentation needs, OR permission of instructor based on audition.
+Orchestra, Concert A/B ART2097 A/B 0.5 FA MS Orchestra 3 OR Advanced Orchestra A/B OR based on an audition, experience in previous ensembles and instrumentation needs, OR permission of instructor based on audition.
+Orchestra, Symphonic A/B ART2099 A/B 0.5 FA CM (AL) Concert Orchestra A/B OR based on an audition, experience in previous ensembles and instrumentation needs, OR permission of instructor based on audition.
 Jazz Ensemble A/B ART2100 A/B 0.5 FA CM (AL) Based on an audition, experience in previous ensembles and the need for a balanced ensemble.
+Jazz Lab Band ART2150 0.5 FA

-THEATR COURSE TITLE COURSE CODE COURSE CREDIT BY SEMESTER COURSE INFO PREREQUISITES Theatre 1 A/B ART2106 A/B 0.5 FA Theatre 2 A/B ART2107 A/B 0.5 FA CM (AL) Theatre 1 A/B, or permission of the instructor Stage Design ART2104 0.5 FA CM (AL) Theatre 1 A/B, or permission of the instructor Musical Theatre A/B ART2101 A/B 0.5 FA Theatre 1 A/B, or permission of the instructor Advanced Acting ART2103 0.5 FA CM (AL) Theatre 2 A/B, Stage Design, Musical Theatre A/B, or permission of the instructor Play Directing ART2105 0.5 FA CM (AL) Theatre 2 A/B, Stage Design, Musical Theatre A/B, or permission of the instructor
+THEATRE COURSE TITLE COURSE CODE COURSE CREDIT BY SEMESTER COURSE INFO PREREQUISITES Theatre 1 A/B ART2106 A/B 0.5 FA Theatre 2 A/B ART2107 A/B 0.5 FA CM (AL) Theatre 1 A/B, or permission of the instructor Stage Design ART2104 0.5 FA CM (AL) Theatre 1 A/B, or permission of the instructor Musical Theatre A/B ART2101 A/B 0.5 FA CM (AL) Theatre 1 A/B, or permission of the instructor Advanced Acting ART2103 0.5 FA CM (AL) Theatre 2 A/B, Stage Design, Musical Theatre A/B, or permission of the instructor Play Directing ART2105 0.5 FA CM (AL) Theatre 2 A/B, Stage Design, Musical Theatre A/B, or permission of the instructor